bloodstiller/bloodstiller.com/content/Walkthroughs/Remote-box.md

 ##### Example of Impersonate Privilege Working: {#example-of-impersonate-privilege-working}

 -   **How Impersonation Works**:
-    -   The client connects to the service using their credentials (via Windows Authentication).
+    -   The client connects to the service using their credentials (via Windows Auth).
     -   The service, upon needing to access other resources (like file shares), uses the client's identity instead of its own.
     -   This is possible because the service account is given a special privilege called "Impersonate a client after authentication".